Child Among 3 Killed in Shooting Inside Florida Publix

-Three people including a child are dead after a shooting inside a Publix in Palm Beach County Thursday, authorities said.
+A man fatally shot a woman and a young child before turning the gun on himself inside a Publix in Palm Beach County Thursday, authorities said.

-The shooting happened at the store at 1180 Royal Palm Beach Boulevard in Royal Palm Beach.
+The shooting happened in the produce area of the store at 1180 Royal Palm Beach Boulevard in Royal Palm Beach.

-Palm Beach Sheriff's Office officials said deputies responded to the shooting and found a man, woman and child dead.
+Palm Beach Sheriff's Office officials said deputies responded to the shooting and found the man, woman and child dead.
 Their identities haven't been released.

-The shooter is one of the people who was found dead, officials said.
+Officials said the woman and child were together and are relatives, but didn't confirm if she was the mother of the child.
+The child would have turned two years old later this month, officials said.

 Detectives are investigating what led to the shooting, officials said.